Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions: Experimental Results and Discussion

 To test whether the CT mechanism persists in more complex scenarios, we selectively ionized the N$_2$ site in N$_2$Ar dimers using photons of 420~eV.
 Following N~1s photoionization, Auger decay produces doubly charged N$_2^{2+}$Ar ions.
-Figure~\ref{fig3}(c) shows the measured KER distribution for the N$_2^{+}$ + Ar$^{+}$ channel resulting from N$_2$ site ionization.
-A KER of 3.5~eV corresponds to R~=~\SI{4.11}{\angstrom}, again consistent with the equilibrium separation of R~=~\SI{3.88}{\angstrom}, as illustrated in Fig.~\ref{fig1}.
-Likewise, N$_2^{+}$ ions formed from N$_2^{2+}$Ar via SCT can further dissociate into N$^{+}$ + N fragments, corresponding to pathway II in Fig.~\ref{fig1}.
-As shown in Fig.~\ref{fig3}(d), the KER distribution of N$^{+}$ and Ar$^{+}$ exhibits lower values and broader widths compared with the N$_2^{+}$ + Ar$^{+}$ channel.
-This broadening arises because N$_2^{2+}$ may begin to dissociate and release energy prior to the SCT event.
+The measured KER for the N$_2^{+}$ + Ar$^{+}$ channel [Fig.~\ref{fig3}(c)] shows a peak at 3.5~eV, consistent with the equilibrium separation.
+The N$^{+}$ + Ar$^{+}$ KER distribution [Fig.~\ref{fig3}(d)] shows lower values and broader widths compared with the N$_2^{+}$ + Ar$^{+}$ channel.
+This broadening occurs because N$_2^{2+}$ may begin to dissociate and release energy \textit{before} the SCT event.